Elnaril/uniswap-universal-router-decoder/README.md

 ### How to encode a call to the function V2_SWAP_EXACT_IN
-This function can be used to swap tokens.
+This function can be used to swap tokens on a V2 pool.
 Correct allowances must have been set before using sending such transaction.
 ```python
 from uniswap_universal_router_decoder.router_decoder import RouterDecoder